-When using QUIK-COMBO electrodes, ensure that the electrodes:
+When using QUIK-COMBO or FAST-PATCH electrodes, ensure that the electrodes:

 - Fit completely on the chest as described on page 3-4 or page 4-3. - Have at least 2.5 cm (1 in.) of space between electrodes. - Do not overlap bony prominences of sternum or spine.